pejoshi1912/RepData_PeerAssessment1/PA1_template.md

 2 Weekends      153   915        0     0             37.7      10856
 ```
 <br></br> We can see a clear difference between the activity patterns during Days and during weekends.
 The person remains more active in weekends as it takes on average 10856 steps in comprarion to 8820 steps on weekdays.
 The maximum value of average steps in any interval is observed in weekdays at 8:35 hrs.
-Average value of steps taken is higher in weekends by 7 steps per interval.
+Average value of steps taken is higher in weekend by around 7 steps per interval.